 By Bailey Keimig-Gehrke, Youth Services

-Happy Indigenous Peoples’ Day, everyone!
-While it is, of course, essential to read widely and deeply every day of the year, today is an especially great day to prioritize Indigenous voices.
+Indigenous Peoples’ Day is celebrated every year on the second Monday in October.
+And while it is essential to read widely and deeply every day of the year, this day is an especially great day to prioritize Indigenous voices.
 No matter the age of the reader, there are plenty of options out there.
 Browse through the list and see what stands out.

 - “I Sang You Down From the Stars” by Tasha Spillett-Sumner (Little, Brown Books for Young Readers, 2021)